-The Independence Day weekend is here, and most of us are looking forward to the long weekend and having a fireworks-filled night with friends and family.
+Around Independence Day, most of us begin to look forward to taking some time off work and enjoying a fireworks-filled night with friends and family.
 Unfortunately, what we think is great fun for us is not always fun for our dogs, especially during this holiday.

 Each year, countless dogs go missing during the 4th of July festivities.
 Some dogs are so frightened of the loud pops and excitement that they will do anything – including digging holes under fences, knocking out window screens, opening patio doors – to get away from the noise.
 Other pets become ill when they are allowed to eat human foods that are dangerous to dogs, such as onions, avocado, and alcoholic beverages.

 Because dogs have such acute hearing and an enhanced sense of smell, the unfamiliar noises and odors of the fireworks put them on high alert.
 Sporting breeds are particularly vulnerable to this anxiety.

 Here are 8 tips to keep your dogs safe this weekend: